tatianegercina/FinTech/01-Lesson-Plans/03-Python-Pandas/2/LessonPlan.md

   csv_data["ebitda"] = csv_data["ebitda"].fillna(0)
   ```

-* Finally, to remove duplicate values, the `drop_duplicates` function is used together with the `copy` function to create a newly cleaned DataFramed.
+* Finally, to remove duplicate values, the `drop_duplicates` function is used together with the `copy` function to create a newly cleaned DataFrame.

   ```python
   csv_data = csv_data.drop_duplicates().copy()